juyongdo/pycape/examples/linear_regression/README.md

 ### Get a User Token

-Finally, we will need a user token to use with cape-ds.
+Finally, we will need a user token to use with pycape.
 From the home page, ensure you are working within your user context and navigate to settings to create a token.

 ![](../img/create_user_token.gif)

 Take note of this value as you cannot recover it after you reload the page.

 That is it for the UI.
-We can use cape-ds for the rest of the tutorial.
+We can use pycape for the rest of the tutorial.

-### cape-ds
+### pycape

 [`liner_regression_project.py`](linear_regression_project.py).
 Provides the functionality needed to create a linear regression task within your project.